 Learning and innovation skills are essential to prepare our pupils for the rest of their education and adult life.
 We call these our 4Cs:

 • Collaboration - the ability to work effectively, respectfully and willingly with others

 • Communication - convey ideas and opinions clearly and confidently and listening to others

 • Creativity - think creatively, work creatively and implement innovation

 • Critical thinking - effective reasoning, problem-solving and decision-making

 Digital resources provide opportunities for our pupils to evaluate and reflect on their learning through self reporting and collaboration.
 A range of apps and websites are used to deepen understanding and develop pupil competencies to help them navigate complex media and technology rich environments.
 We continue to adapt our curriculum to reflect rapid changes in technology and ensure that pupil use of online tools is purposeful and engaging.
 Our digital strategy ensures that all pupils have access to a mobile device to create, share and invent within their classroom environment.
-Year 6 are provided with one to one devices for both in school and at home use to enhance, rather than replace, traditional resources.
+Years 3 - 6 are provided with one to one devices to enhance, rather than replace, traditional resources.